jordansissel/fingerpoken/README.md

 * iOS >=4.2 - iPhone, iPad, iTouch
 * Google Chrome >= 5

+## Probably Unsuppored Platforms

+* Palm-Pre/WebOS - no websockets, no touch events (maybe?)
+* Android 2.2 - touch events don't work, websockets may not either.

 ## What works:

 * dragging a finger moves the mouse.